Toronto Kiwanis Boys & Girls Clubs

 About Toronto Kiwanis Boys & Girls Clubs:

-In February 2017, Boys and Girls Clubs America released an extensive program evaluation.
-External impact assessment shows a high impact SROI of 10:1.
-It is highly likely that some Canadian Boys and Girls Clubs have
+Results and Impact: In February 2017, Boys and Girls Clubs America released an extensive program evaluation.
+External impact assessment shows a high impact social return on investment (SROI) of 10:1.
+It is highly likely that some Canadian Boys and Girls Clubs have similar high impact but this is not possible to ascertain for TKBGC with current data reporting.

-This charity report is an update that is being reviewed by Toronto Kiwanis Boys and Girls Club.
+This charity report is an update that has been sent to Toronto Kiwanis Boys and Girls Clubs for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December